netgen/NetgenEnhancedSelectionBundle/Resources/doc/INSTALL.md

             - {template: "BCPageLayoutOverrideTestBundle::sckenhancedselection_content_field.html.twig", priority: 30}
 ```

-* It is very important that within the `Resources/config/ezpublish.yml` template override settings you set the 'priority' variable value larger than within the NetgenEnhancedSelectionBundle default 'priority' value used, which is 10.
-Your 'priority' variable value should be larger than 10 like for example 20.
+* It is very important that value of `priority` configuration in the example above is larger than the default priority defined in this bundle, which is 10.

-* Note: Instead of autoloading the config settings (by using PrependExtensionInterface class), you could also create the config settings within `ezpublish/config/ezpublish.yml` if you prefer or require global settings overrides or you can import the settings from your bundle within `ezpublish/config/config.yml` instead of autoloading the settings.
+* Within your custom bundle create a `DependencyInjection/MyBundleExtension.php` class implementing the `PrependExtensionInterface` interface.
+The [import template override settings from a bundle documentation](https://doc.ez.no/display/EZP/Import+settings+from+a+bundle#Importsettingsfromabundle-Theimplicitway) provides an example. `prepend` method should load your `Resources/config/ezpublish.yml` config file.

-* Then create a copy of the default `sckenhancedselection_content_field.html.twig` template into your own custom bundle's `Resources/views` directory and customize the template to meet your own unique needs.
+* Create a copy of the default `sckenhancedselection_content_field.html.twig` template in your own custom bundle's `Resources/views` directory and customize the template to meet your own unique needs.

 * Clear caches

+* NOTE: Instead of autoloading the configuration by implementing `PrependExtensionInterface` as noted above, you could also place the configuration in `ezpublish/config/ezpublish.yml` or import it from your bundle within `ezpublish/config/config.yml` file.